Bake to the roots

 • 4

 If you did not grow up in Germany you probably don’t have a real connection to this type of cake, more likely never even heard of it.
 This type of cake is not really known all over the world.
-Not like our »Black Forest Cake« ;P The name might suggest it’s coming from Russia, but that is not the case.
+Not like our »Black Forest Cake«.
+The name might suggest it’s coming from Russia, but that is not the case.
 Not at all.
-If you want to know more about the origins of this cake you might want to check out my article about the classic version of this cake.
+If you would like to know more about the origins of this cake you might want to check out my article about the classic version of this cake.

 If you want to try a more »classic« version of this cake but with fewer calories you can try my (other) sugar-free version.
 The sugar-free Chocolate Cheesecake is much more similar to the original version.
-Actually, I haven’t met anybody that could tell the difference between the sugar-loaded version ;P
+Actually, I haven’t met anybody that could tell the difference between the sugar-loaded version.

 INGREDIENTS / ZUTATEN